In my area

 - 1. You can apply online by visiting the Landlord Registration website.
 By choosing this method you will receive a 10% discount on your registration fees.
 Please note fees are payable at the time of application and must be made electronically.
 IMPORTANT!
 Before making your online application you should read the 'ABOUT' Section (Pink Box) on the Home Page of the National Website as it provides all relevant details on the Registration Scheme as well as guidelines on how to use the website.
 Please keep the user name and password the system emails to you in a safe place as you will be required to use it in order to log into your registration details.

 - 2. Download a copy of the Landlord Registration Application Form.
 Alternatively you can request a paper application by contacting the Landlord Registration Team.
 Please note: If choosing this application method you must include a cheque for payment of the registration fees together with the paper application form.
-You can also download a copy of the Landlord Registration - Details of Joint Owner/Agent form.
+You can also download a copy of the Landlord Registration Form - Joint Owner or Agent

 - 3. For additional properties, download the Additional Properties Form